So you've finished your journey of primary education and have taken it upon yourself to further your academics into the realm of science in college.

 Be warned, you picked your partner so do not expect your professor to bail you out over a sob story.
 They do not care.
 Reach out and find a good group of students who are willing to work.
 If possible, go hang out at the university a week before it starts.
 Get to know your classmates and know who to look for when the time comes!

-All your coursework will be outlined; due dates, classes, and contact details will all be nestled away somewhere in the syllabus.
+All your coursework will be outlined as an engineering freshman; due dates, classes, and contact details will all be nestled away somewhere in the syllabus.
 Make sure you know that every bit of work is worth it, so you do not skip a tutorial or two and come to find they are worth five percent each.
 This tacks on to being organized, but likely no one is going to tell you to look at it.
 Stay on top and check it out before your first lecture.

 Your school will likely have some online interface with all your lecture content, grades, and class updates.
 Professors are human, they get sick, classes get canceled.
 Don't get caught up waking up for an 8 A.m class when it was canceled the night before.
 Also, if possible, print out your pre-lecture before class.
 Read over it.
 If you do not understand, at least you will know what is to come.
 It is proven that it helps with understanding- make use of this resource!